neobundy/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/normalization-made-easy/Normalization-Made-Easy.md

 Normalization is a common technique in many fields.
 Here are some examples:

 1. **Image Normalization**: This makes the range of pixel values more consistent.
 For example, pixel values range from 0 to 255, but we might transform them to fall between 0 and 1.
 This helps in processing the image more efficiently and helps algorithms work better because data is more standardized.
+We will be looking at Stable Diffusion codebase in the future, which uses this technique in a number of places.

 2. **Audio Normalization**: This is all about adjusting the volume.
 So if you have a playlist of music and one song is too quiet while another is really loud, normalization can bring all songs to a similar volume level.
 It can also help to reduce noise and improve the overall quality of the audio.
+Whenever I use compressors in my music production, I am using normalization.
+Do you play guitar?
+If so, you might have used a compressor pedal to normalize the volume of your guitar.

 3. **Video Normalization**: Similar to audio, but it's not just about volume—it includes adjusting color and brightness too.
 So, if you've got a bunch of videos that were all shot in different settings, video normalization can make them look more consistent in terms of lighting, contrast, and colors.
+Next time you are editing a video, you might want to use this technique.

 4. **Temperature Normalization**: Suppose you're analyzing weather data from different countries, but the temperature readings are in different units - some in Celsius (°C) and others in Fahrenheit (°F).
 By converting all temperature readings, it becomes straightforward to compare and analyze this data.
 For instance, if you're studying global warming trends, normalizing data to a single scale (Celsius or Fahrenheit) ensures consistency and accuracy in your analysis.